Salisbury Cathedral clock: "Oldest working clock" claim

-Others claimed to be the world's oldest working clock are in the cathedral of Beauvais in France (said to date from 1305, and entirely preserved, in its architecured frame), the clock tower of Chioggia in Italy, and the clock of the Comayagua Cathedral, in Honduras.
+Others claimed to be the world's oldest working clock are in the cathedral of Beauvais in France (said to date from 1305, and entirely preserved, in its architectured frame), the clock tower of Chioggia in Italy, and the clock of the Comayagua Cathedral, in Honduras.
 (Said to be built in Spain by the Moors during the 12th century, although records of it are lost).
 The oldest clock in the world with a proofed engraved date (1463) is the Backhaus Clock in Forchtenberg, Germany.

 The clock is one of a group of 14th to 16th century clocks to be found in the West of England at Wells, Exeter, Castle Combe, Ottery St Mary, and Wimborne Minster.
 An attempt to date this clock to around 1386 was made by T.R.
 Robinson.
 His estimated date has been supported by others.

 Mechanical clocks began to flourish in Europe in the 14th century.
 Other clocks from that century, such as those at Rouen (Gros Horloge), Paris (Heinrich von Wick clock) or Dijon (the clock taken by Philip the Bold from Courtrai in 1382), have either been lost, destroyed, or substantially modified.
 The Wells Cathedral clock might have been made by the same craftsmen as the Salisbury clock, but is usually dated to around 1392, and is now in the Science Museum in London, where it continues to operate.

 There are some doubts that the clock displayed in Salisbury Cathedral is actually the clock mentioned in 1386, as the construction is quite advanced and more comparable to clocks made in the 16th and 17th century than those made in the 14th century.
 The question if this is the 1386 clock is quite important as the Wells Cathedral clock was previously dated in the 16th century, but then dated 1392 after the discovery of the Salisbury clock in 1928.
 Dating mistakes for old turret clocks are not uncommon.
 The Dover Castle clock was initially dated in the 14th century, only to be later revised to around 1600.

 In 1993, Christopher McKay organised a symposium with the Antiquarian Horological Society to determine if the clock could be dated to 1386.
 The majority of participants voted for it to be the original, but roughly 1/3 of participants voted the clock to be of a much later date.

+Research published in 2018 by Keith Scobie-Youngs compares the three tower clocks of similar patterns – in Salisbury, Wells and Rye (St Mary the Virgin) – and considers them to be from the same maker; he concludes from minor stylistic differences that the clock in Rye is the oldest of the three.